Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Troubleshoot_Broker_SSSD_Cant_Use_sssd_conf.md

    kubectl logs -n uas <pod-name> -c <uai-name>
    ```

-4. See if the the following errors appear in the log output:
+4. See if the following errors appear in the log output:

    ```bash
    (2022-01-28 17:46:44:642510): [sssd] [confdb_ldif_from_ini_file] (0x0020): Permission check on config file failed.